 Cisco is expanding its professional services, but is not changing its business model, which currently generates 90% of its product revenue and just short of 90% of its services revenue through the channel, Meulema said.

-The goal in all four cases is to create a collaborative model in which Cisco contributes networking knowledge and software, while VARs do the
+The goal in all four cases is to create a collaborative model in which Cisco contributes networking knowledge and software, while VARs do the actual selling and provide the services, Meulema said.

 The collaboration tool is designed to get Cisco and its partners on the same page before approaching a customer for a negotiation.
 It helps match the VAR's particular strengths with the customer's requirements and identifies areas Cisco's knowledge bases, applications or services can fill in the gaps.
 The tool is available free in January.